giorno420/minecraft-shop/README.md

-the codebase messed up so i dont wanna work on it anymore sorry :D
+~~the codebase messed up so i dont wanna work on it anymore sorry :D~~ fixing codebase :pog: